DEFRA/fcp-defra-id-example/README.md

 Container images are built using Docker Compose, with the same images used to run the service with either Docker Compose or Kubernetes.

-When using the Docker Compose files in development the local `app` folder will be mounted on top of the `app` folder within the Docker container, hiding the CSS files that were generated during the Docker build.
+When using the Docker Compose files in development the local `src` folder will be mounted on top of the `src` folder within the Docker container, hiding the CSS files that were generated during the Docker build.
 For the site to render correctly locally `npm run build` must be run on the host system.

 By default, the start script will build (or rebuild) images so there will